Having a clear understanding of how to track and report rental income will make this year’s tax season a breeze.

 The IRS defines rental income as any payment you receive for the use or occupation of property.
 Unless you are filing as a corporation (eg. an LLC or S-Corp) rental income is taxed at your standard income tax rates.
 And may be owed at both a state and federal level unless you’re in a state with no income tax.

-Taking inflation into account, 2022 federal income tax brackets have been adjusted and the standard deduction increases to $12,550 for single filers and $25,100 for joint filers.
+Taking inflation into account, 2024 federal income tax brackets have been adjusted and the standard deduction increased.

 When calculating rental income tax, there are several types of income to include.
 Some examples of these are: